apache/bookkeeper/site3/website/src/pages/bps/BP-31-durability.md

 There will be lots of corner case scenarios we need to deal with.
 For example:
-A bookie-1 hosting data for ledger-1  is down for long time Ledger-1 data has been replicated to other bookies Ledger-1 is deleted, and its data and metadata is clared.
+A bookie-1 hosting data for ledger-1  is down for long time Ledger-1 data has been replicated to other bookies Ledger-1 is deleted, and its data and metadata is cleared.
 Now bookie-1 came back to life.
 Since our policy is ‘explicit state check delete’ bookie-1 can’t delete ledger-1 data as it can’t explicitly validate that the ledger-1 has been deleted.
-One possible solution: keep tomestones of deleted ledgers around for some duration.
+One possible solution: keep tombstones of deleted ledgers around for some duration.
 If a bookie is down for more than that duration, it needs to be decommissioned  and add as a new bookie.
 Enhance: Archival bit in the metadata to assist Two phase Deletes Main aim of this feature is to be as conservative as possible on the delete path.
 As explained in the stateful explicit deletes section, lack of ledgerId in the metadata means that ledger is deleted.
 A bug in the client code may erroneously delete the ledger.
 To protect from that, we want to introduce a archive/backedup bit.
 A separate backup/archival application can mark the bit after successfully backing up the ledger, and later on main client application will send the delete.
 If this feature is enabled, BK client will reject and throw an exception if it receives a delete request without archival/backed-up bit is not set.
 This protects the data from bugs and erroneous deletes.